StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ![Data flow](/.gitbook/assets/stackpack-splunk.svg)

-* The StackState API-Integration Agent periodically connects to the configured Splunk instance to execute Splunk saved searches:
+* StackState Agent V1 periodically connects to the configured Splunk instance to execute Splunk saved searches:
   * If the Splunk Topology StackPack is installed, topology data is retrieved using the Splunk saved search configured in the Splunk topology Agent check.
   * Metrics data is retrieved using the Splunk saved search configured in the Splunk metrics Agent check.
   * Events data is retrieved using the Splunk saved search configured in the Splunk events Agent check.
-* The StackState API-Integration Agent pushes retrieved data and events to StackState:
+* StackState Agent V1 pushes retrieved data and events to StackState:
   * The API Integration StackPack is required for all Splunk data.
   * Splunk topology data also requires the Splunk Topology StackPack to be installed.
 * StackState translates incoming data: